 Freshly spun ISOs of what will become the next stable Ubuntu release will be produced each and every day (almost) from now until the stable release of Ubuntu 19.10 in October.

-We’ll put together a separate post listing the Ubuntu 19.10 release date, planned features and miscellaneous bumf shortly, but in the mean time if the itch to get involved in development is strong, grab an Ubuntu 19.10 daily build download and bask in the, er, updating tooling! 😉
+We’ve put together a separate post listing the Ubuntu 19.10 release date, planned features and other miscellaneous bumf, but in the mean time if the itch to get involved in development is strong, grab an Ubuntu 19.10 daily build download and bask in the, er, updating tooling! 😉

 Ubuntu 19.10 Daily Build Download